Mathematician & Broadcaster

 Having studied fluid dynamics and working briefly in F1, Hannah returned to academia and now lectures in the mathematics of cities.
 She’s also a science broadcaster, bringing numbers and data to life on TV and radio in programmes including The Joy of Data, City in the Sky, and The Curious Cases of Rutherford and Fry.
-She examines how maths underpins almost everything and the world of data, how it’s gathered, what it can (and can’t) tell us, and when to look more closely at its predictions.
+She examines how maths underpins almost everything and the world of data: how it’s gathered, what it can (and can’t) tell us, and when to look more closely at its predictions.
 Hannah also encouraged the public to download the BBC Pandemic app for her look at how a flu-like disease can spread through day-to-day contact in the prescient BBC programme Contagion!

 Hannah Fry is a mathematician and broadcaster.
-She is a lecturer in the Mathematics of Cities at the Centre for Advanced Spatial Analysis at University College London.
-As well as her university work she is a regular presenter of science and maths programmes on BBC TV and radio, including Contagion!, a prescient look at how diseases spread and pandemics happen.
+She is a senior lecturer in the Mathematics of Cities at University College London.
+As well as her academic work she is a regular presenter of science and maths programmes on BBC TV and radio, including Contagion!, a prescient look at how diseases spread and pandemics happen.

 Having specialised in fluid dynamics, Hannah worked briefly in Formula 1 aerodynamics before returning to academia.
-At UCL she works with physicists, mathematicians, computer scientists, architects and geographers to study the patterns in human behaviour - particularly in urban environments – answer questions from shopping habits to transport use to riots.
+At UCL she works with physicists, mathematicians, computer scientists, architects and geographers to study the patterns in human behaviour.
+Specifically she looks at urban environments and human activity from shopping habits to transport use to riots.
 These patterns of activity have also been applied to how diseases spread through day-to-day contact.
-Beyond life in a city, she also considers the maths of the everyday; how numbers and formula can explain behaviours, predict patterns and reveal the truth behind commonly held myths.
+Beyond life in a city, she also considers the maths of the everyday; how numbers and formulae can explain behaviours, predict events, and reveal the truth behind commonly held myths.

 On television, Hannah has explored Climate Change By Numbers, recounted the story of computing pioneer Ada Lovelace in Calculating Ada: The Countess of Computing, and looked at how a million people at any point in time are travelling by plane in City in the Sky.
 On a more personal level, she shared a personal video diary of her journey with cervical cancer in Making Sense of Cancer and explored the statistics of how we diagnose and treat the disease.
-She’s co-hosted BBC Four’s Trainspotting Live and The Joy of Data, as well as asking the public to download the BBC’s Pandemic app to reveal how a flu-like disease could spread.
+She’s co-hosted BBC Four’s Trainspotting Live, and The Joy of Data, as well as asking the public to download the BBC’s Pandemic app to reveal how a flu-like disease could spread.
 On radio, she’s appeared on Computing Britain, Can Maths Combat Terrorism, on the Radio 1 show Music by Numbers, and co-hosts (with geneticist Adam Rutherford) Radio 4’s The Curious Cases of Rutherford and Fry.